Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

 ```

 ### Conclusion
-In this article, first, I tried to show you both how we can add soft delete capability.
-Then I showed you if we have a unique index, this cause a problem in the table if we want to add a record that has the same value in the unique indexed field that is used already in a deleted record.
+In this article, first, I tried to show you how we can add soft delete to our data models.
+Then I showed you if we have a unique index, this could cause a problem if we want to add a record that its unique indexed field value, has been already used in a deleted record.
 Then using `Filtered Index` I only unique indexed the records that are not soft deleted.